What Is Executive Coaching? The Complete 2026 Guide

 A coaching session isn't a pep talk or a therapy session.
 It's structured work.

-In a typical High Performance Executive Coaching session, you bring the situation you're in: a team challenge, a decision you're stuck on, a stakeholder issue creating friction, a pattern you keep seeing.
-The session starts with what's most pressing for you.
+In a typical High Performance Executive Coaching session, you bring the situation you’re in: a team challenge, a decision you’re stuck on, a stakeholder issue creating friction, a pattern you keep seeing.
+A founder who needs to fire a co-founder.
+A VP who just inherited a demoralized team.
+A manager who can’t get your direct report to own their work.
+The session starts with what’s most pressing for you.

 From there, we work through the facts.
-What's interpretation?
-What's the real problem underneath the surface problem?
-That diagnosis is often where the biggest shift happens.
+What’s interpretation?
+What’s the real problem underneath the surface problem?
+That diagnosis is often where the biggest shift happens in a 1:1.
 Most leaders are solving the wrong version of the problem (or symptoms of problems).

-Once the problem is defined correctly, we build the action plan for your specific situation: the conversation to have, the decision framework to apply, the skill to develop, the boundary to set.
+Once the problem is defined correctly, we build the action plan for your specific situation: a conversation you need to have in your next 1:1, a decision framework to apply, the skill to develop, the boundary to set.
 You leave with something concrete to do, not some vague concept to think about.

 Between sessions, you execute.
 When you come back, we debrief: what worked, what didn't, what you learned and what's next.
 That strategize-act-learn-debrief loop is what produces lasting behavior change.